 A Detailed Look at the Best Weightlifting Belt

 RDX has been around for a long time, and for good reason.
 They make quality products that aid and assist in weightlifting efforts.
-When you purchase the RDX Giant Inside belt, you’re getting a piece of equipment that’s going to last for a long time.
+With the RDX Giant Inside belt, you’re getting something that’s going to last for a long time.
 It helps maintain form and encourages you to squat to depth.
 Your low back will be engaged and protected on pulls and heavy presses.
-Double-stitched seams increase the durability of the belt, and the faux-leather lining offers comfort and protection of your lumbar spine.
+Double-stitched seams increase the durability of this oil-tanned cowhide leather belt, and the faux-leather lining offers comfort and protection of your lumbar spine.

 - Leather means it’s going to last a while